Star Wars spy thriller Andor explores galaxy's murky underworld

 The show travels to the galaxy's capital Coruscant, where Mon Mothma (Genevieve O'Reilly) faces danger and deception as she balances her public duties as a young senator with her clandestine support for the rebels.

-And the series - created by Tony Gilroy, who penned the wildly popular Jason Bourne spy films, as well as Rogue One - spends substantial screen time with agents of the evil Empire itself, fleshing out their own backstories and motives.
+And the series - created by Tony Gilroy, who penned the wildly popular Jason Bourne spy films (2002 to 2016), as well as Rogue One - spends substantial screen time with agents of the evil Empire itself, fleshing out their own backstories and motives.

 "Tony is not a writer that lives in the language of right and wrong, or black and white," said Luna.

-"He spends most of his time in the complexity of the gray areas, in the contradictions of characters."
+"He spends most of his time in the complexity of the grey areas, in the contradictions of characters."

-Up next are a third season of The Mandalorian, and Jude Law's Skeleton Crew.
+Up next are a third season of The Mandalorian and actor Jude Law's Skeleton Crew.

 At 12 episodes, the first season of Andor is longer than previous Star Wars shows.
 Another dozen are planned for a second season, taking its storyline right up to the events of Rogue One.